InsureMO/rainbow-d9/d9-n3/README.md

 there will be no changes.
 In addition, since refreshing the options may result in the originally selected value becoming invalid, `clearMe` can be used in combination to handle this situation.

+### Search

+All dropdowns provide default option search functionality and offer two styles, which can be set using `setDropdownDefaults`.

+> Please note that the search functionality is intended for basic text display.
+If the label provided in the option item is of type
+> ReactNode, the search functionality will not work.
+In such cases, you should also provide a stringify function within the option item to
+> retrieve the corresponding text content.

 ## Checkboxes (Checks), Radios

 In fact, Checkboxes and Radios are just alternative representations of `MultiDropdown` and `Dropdown`, respectively.
 Therefore, all